jdp/gluestick/README.markdown

 # Gluestick

-Gluestick is a simple object-oriented implementation of the Glue API for PHP.
+Gluestick is a simple interface to the Glue API for Ruby.
-It takes advantage of PHP's magic methods to make a more intuitive interface for developers: rather than learning a new set of methods, you just use Glue's native methods.
+Rather than learning a new set of methods, you just use Glue's native methods.

 ## Get your construction paper out: A Tutorial

-To get started, include the **glue.php** file and instantiate a Glue class.
+To get started, include the **gluestick** gem and instantiate a Glue class.
 Every method in the Glue API requires authentication, so you'll also need to use a valid username and password.

+    require 'rubygems'
-    require 'glue.php';
+    require 'gluestick'
-    $glue = new Glue('username', 'password');
+    glue = Glue.new('username', 'password')

 To actually use methods, call the same ones you would as if you were calling them right through HTTP.
 If you wanted to use the `user/friends` method, you would do this:

-    $friends = $glue->user->friends(array('userId'=>'jdp'));
+    friends = glue.user.friends(:userId => 'jdp')

-See the correspondence? `$glue->user->friends` maps itself to `http://api.getglue.com/v1/user/friends`.
+See the correspondence? `glue.user.friends` maps itself to `http://api.getglue.com/v1/user/friends`.

-Query string parameters are passed through an array as the first argument. **That's all you need to know.**
+Query string parameters are passed through a hash as the first argument. **That's all you need to know.**

 ## About